“People have the right to know how we spend the money that is given to us.”

 Lack of open accounting does not necessarily indicate malfeasance, but it certainly makes it easier.
 Further, it represents an abdication of responsibility on the part of lay people.
 We should exercise responsible stewardship and ensure that the resources we provide to advance the mission of the Church are applied properly.

-VOTF’s Financial Working Group (FWG) provides guidelines, background information, and do-it-yourself tools that help you work towards financial transparency and accountability at both the parish and the diocesan level.
+VOTF’s Financial Working Group (FWG) provides guidelines, background information, and do-it-yourself tools (see below for VOTF Resources) that help you work towards financial transparency and accountability at both the parish and the diocesan level.

 We also provide you with a central repository for all publicly available financial information provided by each diocese and eparchy in the U.S. that reports such data online.
 Use our web portal to check on your diocese, compare it with others, and open links to the financial data they make available.
 Just click here.
 Also use these tools: